JohnsonHsieh/iNEXT/README.md

 ![](README/README-ex1-1.png)<!-- -->

-The argument `facet.var="order"` and `color.var = â€œsite"` creates a separate plot for each diversity order site, and within each plot, different colors are used for two sites.
+The argument `facet.var="order"` and `color.var = ?€œsite"` creates a separate plot for each diversity order site, and within each plot, different colors are used for two sites.

 ``` r
 ggiNEXT(out, type=1, facet.var="order", color.var="site")